JosephSBoyle/BloomFilter/README.md

 # Bloomfilter

-This project is a simple `C` implementation of a [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) with a basic CLI interface.
+This project is a simple `C` implementation of a [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter): a probabilistic data structure used to test membership in a set.
+A basic CLI interface is provided to test the implementation.

 ## Quickstart
 To run the project, build and run the executeable: